Faculty & Staff

 Mrs. Kubiszewski’s Class Site

 “My goal each year is to encourage students to grow closer to the Lord Jesus and trust Him with all their hearts, soul, mind, and strength.
-It brings me great joy if they gain a new interest in reading and writing.”
+It brings me great joy if they gain a heightened interest in reading and writing.”

 Since 2012, Paul has been blessing the hallways, classrooms, and workspaces with his genuineness and leadership.
 A Pastor educated at Bethany Global University, Paul’s mission in life is to build up every person he meets by helping them reach their goals in achieving a well rounded life.